d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

-Note that large differences between estimates $\hat{y}^{(i)}$ and observations $y^{(i)}$ lead to even larger contributions to the loss, due to the quadratic dependence.
+Note that large differences between estimates $\hat{y}^{(i)}$ and observations $y^{(i)}$ lead to even larger contributions to the loss, due to the quadratic dependence (this can be a double-edge sword.
+While it encourages the model to avoid large errors it can also lead to excessive sensitivity to anomalous data).
 To measure the quality of a model on the entire dataset of $n$ examples, we simply average (or equivalently, sum) the losses on the training set.